F Bar

 F Bar was a gay bar and nightclub in Midtown, Houston, in the U.S. state of Texas.
 The bar opened in 2011 and closed in 2017.
 Garth Mueller of Frommer's rated the bar 1 out of 3 stars.

 F Bar had taken customers from the JR's Bar and Grill/South Beach Houston/Montrose Mining Company/Meteor bar family, and the latter business family banned employees who began working at F Bar from patronizing JR/South Beach/Meteor.
-After the JR's business family enacted a fee on the shuttle between Meteor and the other vars, F Bar began compensating for the shuttle fee.
+After the JR's business family enacted a fee on the shuttle between Meteor and the other bars, F Bar began compensating for the shuttle fee.